karikera/vscode-nwjs-debug/README.md

 # nwjs README

-I fork Debugger for Chrome and add NWJS(Windows ver)
+I forked `Debugger for Chrome` and add `NWJS(Windows ver)`

-That's all

-nwjs-sdk-v0.19.0-win-ia32
+Throw away typescript, and use javascript

+I use NWJS LTS version (`nwjs-sdk-v0.19.0-win-ia32`)

+# Issues

+Sometimes nwjs terminate when use debug command, I don't known why..  want to fix